rmalav15/Super-SloMo/README.md

     --train_data_count 116241
 ```

-For all available options, check main.py
+For all available options, check main.py.

 If run first time, it will first convert videos to tfrecord in training format.
 Please note that for next time "train_data_count"
 needs to be provide, so note the dataset sample count printed while training for first time.

-To observe the training losses, learning rate, graph and predicted images, use tensorboard
+To observe the training losses, learning rate, graph and predicted images, use tensorboard:
 ```bash
 tensorboard --logdir [summary_dir]
 ```

 ### Inference

-To run inference, edit and run slomo_video.sh
+To run inference, edit and run slomo_video.sh:
 ```bash
 #!/usr/bin/env bash
 CUDA_VISIBLE_DEVICES=0 python slomo_video.py \